What is the BASE Function?

 The BASE function will convert the decimal number 10 to base 2 (binary system) and give us the following result:

 On a similar basis, we can give different radix to get the desired output.
-Few examples are shown below:
+A few examples are shown below:

 Now, let’s see how this function behaves when we specify a minimum_length argument.
 Suppose we specify the number 12, with radix 2 and minimum length 10: